wikimedia/wikimedia-fundraising-crm-vendor/wikimedia/donation-interface/README.txt

 $wgDonationInterfaceCancelPage = 'Donate-error'

 /**
+ * If this is set to a valid directory path, yaml files under this path will
+ * replace built-in config files.
+For example, if this is set to /etc/di/,
+ * then /etc/di/globalcollect/country_fields.yaml will be used instead of
+ * the built-in globalcollect_gateway/config/country_fields.yaml.
+ * Superseded files will be completely ignored, so copy and modify originals.
+ */
+$wgDonationInterfaceLocalConfigurationDirectory = false

+/**
  * If this is set to a valid directory path, yaml files under this path can
  * potentially replace built-in config files.
 For example, if this is set to
  * /etc/di_alt/, and query string variable 'variant' has value 'nostate',